 Clearly explain the question or problem to be addressed and the approach to its answer or solution.
-The specific aims of the application must be obvious from the abstract although they need not be restated verbatim from the research plan.
+Provide the hypothesis to be tested, the specific aims, and the overall experimental approaches.

 Clearly address how the proposed project, if successful, will have a major impact on cancer.
 Indicate whether this research will address cancers associated with disparities.
 Summarize how the proposed research creates new paradigms or challenges existing ones.
 Indicate whether this research plan represents a new direction for the PI.